Resources

 Surprised by Grief (on being widowed young) by Janine Fair

-Albert Y. Hsu, Grieving a Suicide: A Loved One's Search for Comfort, Answers, and Hope
+Grieving a Suicide: A Loved One's Search for Comfort, Answers, and Hope by Albert Y. Hsu

-BOOK: Hsu's book draws on the Christian faith to assist suicide survivors to the God who offers comfort in our grief.
+BIOGRAPHY/AUTOBIOGRAPHY: Hsu's book draws on the Christian faith to assist suicide survivors.

 God on Mute by Pete Greig

-BOOK: A book about Pete's own experience of the miraculous power of prayer alongside the pain of unanswered prayer and the common human struggle.
+REFLECTION: A book about Pete's own experience of the miraculous power of Christian prayer alongside the pain of unanswered prayer and the common human struggle.

 Lament for a Son by Nicholas Wolterstorff